 Microsoft’s Surface laptops have always sat at a much higher price point than their rivals considering they offer just a bit less power.
 But, with the aptly named Microsoft Surface Laptop Studio, you’re also getting a much more unique and versatile form factor – not to mention, the option to have a discrete graphics card inside.
 Especially if you’re a graphic designer or an illustrator, you will without a doubt make the most of that easel-like display that offers a more seamless creative workflow.
 And, upgrading to an RTX 3050 Ti configuration means you’re getting a much more powerful graphics card for photo and video editing.
 Just bear in mind that you’ll be paying a hefty sum, and without a stylus pen included.(opens in new tab)

 The HP Spectre x360 line has, sadly, gotten more expensive over the last couple of years, but we could hardly blame HP.
 It makes sense for a premium laptop to have a premium price tag, and frankly, we’re surprised that HP didn’t raise the prices on these earlier.
 This 13-inch hybrid laptop deserves every penny you pay for it, considering the attention to detail that’s been put into its gem-cut design that you’ll want to show off to everyone.
 Of course, there’s just as much substance as there is style.
-There’s a lot of power here, enough to see you through your less demanding photo editing needs, and more than enough battery life to last you through a whole workday.(opens in new tab)
+There’s a lot of power here, enough to see you through your less demanding photo editing needs, and more than enough battery life to last you through a whole workday.
+And don't forget the stunning OLED screen on the top models - its 500-nit peak brightness means it's HDR-ready, while the 100% DCI-P3 color coverage is ideal for accurate video editing.(opens in new tab)

 A 13-inch screen just not big enough for you?
 A 14-inch one might be the ticket, and for that, there’s the Lenovo Yoga 9i whose features – apart from a stunning 14-inch screen with up to 500 nits of brightness – include up to a whopping 15 hours of battery life, a garaged stylus pen you won’t have to pay extra for, and a pivoting soundbar so that the sound quality is consistent no matter the mode the laptop is in.
 There are a couple of reasons why this hasn’t scaled higher on this list – namely that you are sacrificing portability and a more traditional laptop screen ratio for that bigger display.
 However, there’s already a lot to love here that those flaws aren’t deal-breakers.